Cinema & Theatre

 Online and over the phone, we accept payment by debit or credit card, including MasterCard, Visa, Visa Delta, Maestro and Electron.

 In person, we accept payment by all the above, as well as cash.

 Unfortunately, we do not accept £50 notes or American Express cards.

-If you booked online, please bring your confirmation email with you - either printed or on your phone.
-Or you can collect pre-booked tickets from the kiosk in our foyer or at our counter - please bring along the debit or credit card you used to order the tickets to retrieve your booking.
+If you booked online, please bring your confirmation email with you.
+This can be either printed or on your phone, and needs to show the QR bar code.
+Alternatively, you can collect pre-booked tickets from the self-service kiosks in our foyer or at our counter.
+To retrieve your booking, please bring along the booking reference, or the debit or credit card you used to order the tickets.

 All sales are non-refundable.
 In certain circumstances, an exchange or re-admission may be offered.
 Your statutory rights are not affected.

 The costs of running Broadway continue to rise, and so from 1 January 2018 we are slightly increasing some of our ticket prices.
 Weekday cinema tickets (Monday to 5pm Friday) will increase by 50p, to £6.50.
 Event cinema tickets will increase by £1 (for screenings announced from 1 January 2018).